Higher Ed Admission Trends Shaping the Future of Enrollment

-Although colleges and universities have to plan and invest in many different areas of student life and engagement, admissions remains one of the top priorities.
-The reason behind this truth is relatively obvious—without a new, recurring influx of students, higher education institutions struggle to remain in good standing.
+Although colleges and universities have to plan and invest in many different areas of student life and engagement, admissions remains a top priority.
+A reliable pipeline of incoming students keeps higher education institutions financially healthy.

-A strong admissions strategy is built upon a keen understanding of the current admissions climate.
-In this post, we’ll introduce some of the top factors and latest college admissions trends for college campuses around the country.
+A strong admissions strategy is built on a keen understanding of the current admissions climate.
+In this post, we’ll introduce some of the top factors and the latest college admissions trends for college campuses around the country.

 Regardless of whether you have a vested interest in admissions or if you’re the one creating a full-fledged admissions strategy, it’s crucial to know where you stand.

 Recruiting, admissions, and enrollment are all quickly changing in their own unique ways.
-In 2023 and beyond, it’s time to adapt and learn in order to reach more students with effective and compelling messaging.
+It’s time to adapt and learn in order to reach more students with effective and compelling messaging.

 1. Direct Admissions